learn-co-curriculum/dsc-document-classification-with-naive-bayes-lab/README.md

 ## Summary

 Well done!
-In this lab, you practiced implementing naive Bayes' for document classification!
+In this lab, you practiced implementing Naive Bayes for document classification!